 As explained in Report ITU-R RS.2456-1, radio flux observations in different frequencies are used to monitor the evolution and classifications of the most short-lived solar features such as solar radio bursts.
 Dynamic radio spectra are used to further characterize flares, CMEs and the associated shock waves through the associated types II, III, and IV radio emission signatures (see Figure 3 and Table 1 of Report ITU-R RS.2456-1).
 Among solar radio burst phenomena, Type II and Type IV bursts are of particular importance for space weather forecast, because Type II radio emission profiles allow estimation of shock wave propagation speeds and Type IV are considered to have a close correspondence with CMEs and proton events.
 The forecasts of space weather events, triggered by the occurrence of radio bursts, as well as the speed of shocks in the corona and solar wind, require the observation of dynamic radio spectra between 20 MHz and 2 GHz with a cadence of 1 to 60 seconds and a delay of availability of 1 and 5 minutes.
 Such measurements are obtained by ground-based infrastructure which requires contributions from observatories around the globe to achieve 24-hour coverage.
 In solar radio bursts, the frequencies of radio spectra emitted from a solar flare shift or broaden as time progresses from eruption in the frequency range between 20 MHz and 2 GHz.
 The six frequency bands listed in Resolution 628 (WRC-23) can capture the solar radio emission characterized above.

 5 Propagation models and technical and operation characteristics

-This section provides the propagation models and the technical and operational characteristics provided by the contributing groups to WRC-27 agenda item 1.17 for use in sharing and compatibility studiesdocuments listed in .
+The Table below lists the reference documents for the propagation models and the technical and operational characteristics provided by the contributing groups.